Avanade/emtech-confidential-compute/docs/condifential-compute-AKS.md

 `N.B.
 If you have an issue connecting with kubectly, make sure you have run the az aks get-credentials command in the same environment that you are using for kubectl.`

+# Setp 3 - Sconification

+TODO

-# Step 3 - Deploy containers
+# Step 4 - Deploy containers

 The Microsoft tutorial can be used to deploy a simple hello world container.

 # Form Recognizer Reciept and Read contianer.

 To deploy the form recognizer reciept and read container together we will need a deployment yaml for the combination of containers required.

-This can be found TODO: link
+The docker compose files for Form Recognizer can be found [here](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/containers/form-recognizer-container-install-run?tabs=receipt).

+These can then be converted using [Kompose](https://kompose.io/).

+This has been done for you in the [Reciept](clean-room-demo/webapp/backend/aks-deployment/form-recognizer/Reciept) folder.
+You can then use:

+`kubectly apply -f .`

+from that directory to deploy the containers.